semtle/harp_pas_mda/README.md

 more 21st Century-style alternative:
-- any system that can run DOSBOX (set to monochrome mode!) https://www.dosbox.com
+- any system that can run DOSBox (set to monochrome mode!) https://www.dosbox.com

-and you will defenately need:
+and you will definately need:
 - Turbo Pascal 5.5 package